Here is a breakdown of major shareholders in CVS Health Corporation (NYSE: CVS)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 105.38 million shares valued at $7.2 billion.
 The investor’s holdings represent 8.04% of the CVS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 92.48 million shares valued at $6.32 billion to account for 7.05% of the shares outstanding.
 The other top investors are State Street Corporation which holds 54.46 million shares representing 4.15% and valued at over $3.72 billion, while Capital World Investors holds 2.64% of the shares totaling 34.66 million with a market value of $2.37 billion.

-The stock witnessed a 7.63% loss in the last 1 month and extending the period to 3 months gives it a 9.67%, and is 0.31% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.79% over the week and 2.17% over the month.
+The stock witnessed a 3.85% loss in the last 1 month and extending the period to 3 months gives it a 5.72%, and is -2.09% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.40% over the week and 2.00% over the month.

 CVS Health Corporation (CVS) Analyst Forecasts